Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 3. ERN Bandito EP Winter Helmet

-The winter model is fitted with a liner that helps warm your baby’s head and body when it snows.
+The winter version includes a liner that keeps your child’s head and body warm during snowy conditions.

-2. Old Weather Liner.
-Its feature works together with a Replaceable Thin shell to help provide a warm and comfy headpiece
+2. Cold Weather Liner: This works in tandem with a Replaceable Thin Shell to provide a cozy and warm helmet experience.

 Pros: